You have reached the limit of {limit} layers.

 1.2kg

 As the name suggests, this was originally a Welsh cheese, but there's quite a history of Caerphilly making on the south side of the Bristol Channel.
 Favoured by miners in days gone by, it can also be enjoyed above ground!
-A young cheese with a creamy texture and pinkish rind, it melts beautifully: ideal for your Welsh Rarebit.
+A young cheese (it could have left the dairy at only four days old), it has a lemony flavour and yielding texture.
+Caerphilly melts beautifully: ideal for your Welsh Rarebit.

 18 x 8 cm